diku-dk/futhark/docs/language-reference.rst

 Named module types are defined as::

-  module type ModuleTypeName = module type expression
+  module type ModuleTypeName = ...

 A module type expression can be the name of another module type, or a sequence of *specifications*, or *specs*, enclosed in curly braces.
 A